This cake received so many great comments from my neighborhood taste testers!

 Prepare to Roll

-While the cake is baking, place a piece of parchment paper (larger than the cake) or a thin tea towel flat on the counter.
-Using a fine mesh sieve, dust the parchment/towel with 2 T of cocoa powder.
+While the cake is baking, get a second piece of parchment paper ready.
+If desired, using a fine mesh sieve, dust the parchment/towel with 2 T of cocoa powder.

 Once the cake comes out of the oven, quickly run a knife around the edges to loosen it.

-IMMEDIATELY invert the onto the parchment/towel.
+IMMEDIATELY invert the onto the new parchment.
 Peel off the parchment paper that was on the bottom of the cake as it baked.
-Starting at the narrow end, begin tightly rolling the hot cake up with the parchment/towel.
+Starting at the narrow end, begin tightly rolling the hot cake up with the parchment.
 Do this slowly and gently.
 The cake will be warm.
 Once rolled, leave the seam side down and allow it to cool completely (about an hour).
+After 30 minutes or so, you can pop it in the refrigerator to accelerate the cooling process.

 Using a hand mixer or stand mixer fitted with a whisk attachment, whip the heavy cream, sugar and vanilla extract on medium high speed until medium to stiff peaks form, about 2-3 minutes.
-Then beat in the marshmallow crème, if using.
+Beat in the marshmallow crème, if using.

 Slowly and gently unroll the cake.
 Spread the whipped cream evenly on the top, leaving a half inch border around the edge.
-Gently roll the cake back up, without the parchment/towel this time.
+Gently roll the cake back up, without the parchment this time.

 Place the rolled cake, seam-side down, on a wire rack that’s been set inside a baking sheet (You want a system where you can catch the extra ganache after you pour it).
 Set it aside on the counter or in the fridge as you prepare the ganache.